mahmoudzakeer7/smart_farm/README.md

 # smart_farm
-mentor for sensors and check crops
+mentoring for sensors and check crops.